What Is a Holistic Financial Planner?

 • Connor Sung • May 24, 2021

 Investment management is becoming increasingly commoditized.
 The rise of robo-advisors, increased regulations, fee evolution, and investor expectations are pressuring financial professionals to differentiate themselves and deliver enhanced value to their clients.
 To do that, they must humanize their services by offering more holistic financial professionals.

 Holistic financial planning has proven successful for firms trying to identify additional revenue streams and fresh ways to delight clients.
 To succeed in adopting a holistic approach in your financial planning practice, it’s important to first understand what holistic financial planning is, as well as what holistic financial planners do differently.

 What Is Holistic Financial Planning?

-Today’s clients want wealth planners who go beyond determining the most advantageous portfolio that beats the market to asking them about other areas of their lives—accounting for things like major life events and non-financial aspirations.
+Today’s clients want wealth planners who go beyond determining the most advantageous portfolio and ask them about other areas of their lives—accounting for things like major life events and non-financial aspirations.
 Whether expected or unexpected, large or small, the major events of a client’s life can have substantial ramifications on both their financial plans and overall well-being.
 This extends to every type of planning—whether a client comes to you hoping for comprehensive retirement planning services or working with you to develop an estate plan.